oneloveipfs/ipfsVideoUploader/FAQ.md

 #### 5. The text underneath the submit button reads "Detecting login" even after waiting for a few minutes.
 What went wrong here?

 Refresh the webpage and see if your Steem username shows up.
 If not, there might be an issue with SteemConnect's API server.
 If so, try again later.
 (Also see below if using Brave Browser)

+If using Steem Keychain for authentication, this is an auth API issue.
+Please take a screenshot of your console output from your browser and send a DM to `techcoderx#7481` on Discord.

 #### 6. I'm getting CORS related errors logged into the console on Brave Browser.
 What do?